mitranim/wordplay/readme.md

 "the existence of 'admin' implies the existence of 'admax'" (the former is when you have adblocker installed, the latter is if you do not) © LR

-oddmin
+oddmin © M

-koñnibalism [🐴]
+koñnibalism [🐴] © M

-"the existence of 'lesson' implies the existence of 'moreon'"
+"the existence of 'lesson' implies the existence of 'moreon'" © M

 laterr (when your tardiness causes a big issue down the line) © LJ

-stalcur (canine stealth tracking)
+stalcur (canine stealth tracking) © M

-passified
+passified © M

-whatch
+whatch © M

-seet (before 📺)
+seet (before 📺) © M

 dieversion (fatal) © LR

-augwomentation
+augwomentation © M

 boobster (breast augmentation) © LR